 - 2. The annual Total Allowable Catch (TAC) for 2016 and subsequent years of the Multi-annual Program is 65,000 t for bigeye tuna.
 The following shall apply: - a) If the total of catches exceeds the TAC in a given year, the excess amount shall be paid back by CPCs to which a catch limit has been granted for the species concerned.
-Excess quantities shall be deducted the following year on a prorata basis from the adjusted quotas/catch limits of the CPC concerned, as per paragraphs 8 and 9. - b) The TAC and catch limits for 2016 and subsequent years of the Multi-annual Program shall be adjusted based on the latest scientific assessment available.
+Excess quantities shall be deducted the following year on a prorata basis from the adjusted quotas/catch limits of the CPC concerned, as per paragraphs 9 and 10. - b) The TAC and catch limits for 2016 and subsequent years of the Multi-annual Program shall be adjusted based on the latest scientific assessment available.
 Whatever the outcome, the relative shares used to establish the annual catch limits for the CPCs appearing in paragraph 3 shall remain unchanged. - 3.
 The following catch limits shall be applied for 2016 and subsequent years of the Multi-annual Program to the following CPCs:

 CPC Annual catch limits for the period 2016-2018 (t)

 China 5,376

 European Union 16,989

 Ghana 4,250

 Japan 17,696

-[] []

 Philippines 286

 Korea 1,486

 Chinese Taipei 11,679

-\ The catch limits of China and Philippines are based on the transfer of 1,200 t from Philippines to China.
+^{} The catch limits of China and Philippines are based on the transfer of 1,200 t from Philippines to China.
 Such transfer shall be subject to confirmation by Philippines before the entry into force of this Recommendation.

 - 4. Catch limits shall not apply to CPCs whose annual catch of bigeye tuna in the Convention area in 1999, as provided to the SCRS in 2000, is less than 2,100 t.
-However, the following shall apply: - a) CPCs which are not developing coastal States shall endeavour to maintain their annual catch less than 1,575 t.
-If the catch of a non-coastal developing CPC having no catch limit is likely to exceed 1,575 t, the Commission shall consider a different arrangement; - b) if the catch of bigeye tuna of any developing coastal CPC not listed in paragraph 3 above exceeds 3,500 t in any given year, a catch limit shall be established for that developing CPC for the following years.
-In such a case, the relevant CPC shall endeavour to adjust its fishing effort so as to be commensurate with their available fishing possibilities. - 5.
+However, the following shall apply: - a) CPCs which are not developing coastal States shall endeavour to maintain their annual catch less than 1,575 t. - b) if the catch of bigeye tuna of any developing coastal CPC not listed in paragraph 3 above exceeds 3,500 t in any given year, a catch limit shall be established for that developing CPC for the following years.
+In such a case, the relevant CPC shall endeavour to adjust its fishing effort so as to be commensurate with their available fishing possibilities. - c) The Commission shall review the fishing development plan of El Salvador in 2016 taking into account special requirements and aspirations of developing countries to develop their own fisheries. - 5.
 CPCs shall report quarterly the amount of bigeye caught by vessels flying their flag to the Secretariat by the end of the following quarter.
-When 80% of the catch limit or threshold for a CPC is exceeded, the Secretariat shall notify that to all CPCs. - 5bis.
+When 80% of the catch limit or threshold for a CPC is exceeded, the Secretariat shall notify that to all CPCs. - 6.
 If the total catch exceeds in any year the TAC in paragraph 2, the Commission shall review these measures.